AllenInstitute/AllenSDK/doc_template/brain_observatory.rst

 with each other in a post-process.

 All traces for segmented cells in a single experiment are stored in the Neurodata Without Borders (NWB) format.
 Traces include every cell's mean fluoresence trace, neuropil trace, and dF/F trace.
-Code for extracted neuropil-corrected traces is available in the SDK.
+Code for extracting neuropil-corrected traces is available in the SDK.

 For more details on experimental design and data processing, please refer to the technical whitepapers (TODO).